 3. Identify the frequency of unannounced inspections:

 Once a year

 More than once a year

 Describe:

-and how the inspections ensure that CCDF family child care providers comply with the applicable licensing standards, including health, safety, and fire standards.
+4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that CCDF family child care providers comply with the applicable licensing standards, including health, safety, and fire standards.

 Unannounced inspections are conducted annually to regulated child care facilities.
 A designated inspection checklist that is used and includes regulatory requirements that are considered most critical to children's safety and well-being that statistically indicate compliance with the all of the regulatory requirements.
 The designated checklist also includes checking to ensure the registered family provider has smoke detectors and fire extinguishers present.
 If the FCCH is licensed, then a full fire inspection is conducted by the DSS Fire Marshal pursuant to their renewal which is conducted every 2 years.
 Group Child Care Homes are licensed and therefore, they are inspected by the Fire Marshal at their renewal as well which is based on the regulations.